 ‘I like pussy,’ I said.
 ‘I just ain’t a tourist.’

-I don’t know where Fillip is.
-Or if he’s even alive.
-But today, I have another copy of The Perfect Crime.
+I don’t know where Peter is today, or if he’s even alive.
+But since then I’ve bought another copy of the The Perfect Crime.